massiveart/MassiveStyleguideBundle/README.md

 </routes>
 ```

-You can then create the stylesheet in your `styleguide/styleguide-text.html.twig`
+You can then create the styleguide in your `styleguide/styleguide-text.html.twig`:

 ```twig
 {% extends '@L91Styleguide/styleguide/base-text.html.twig' %}